What is Headphone Impedance? [Definitive Guide]

 RMS (Root Mean Square), is the amount of power that can be used from your Amplifier continuously; that is, it’s the power it can provide while you’re listening to music at normal volumes.

-Peak power specifies how much power the Amplifier can provide to the headphone in short bursts, or the absolute highest amount of power without experiencing distortion; or, before something explodes.
+Peak power specifies how much power the Amplifier can provide to the headphone in short bursts, or the absolute highest amount of power without experiencing distortion, or before something explodes.

 In essence, peak power is useless as you’d never be able to run headphones off it for more than a few seconds.